rberec/neural-networks-and-deep-learning/README.md

 - code works with Python 3
 - added fast versions of network and network2
-- added first version of network4 which is a re-write of network3 but in Tensorflow
+- added ~~first version of~~ network4 which is a re-write of network3 but in Tensorflow

 What is missing:

-- finish convolutional layer port to Tensorflow
+- ~~finish convolutional layer port to Tensorflow~~ Done.
-- investigate why l2 regularization does not work properly in network4
+- ~~investigate why l2 regularization does not work properly in network4~~ Done: I was using too high lambda parameter.
+Setting it to 0.1 solved the issue.